eosswedenorg/antelope-keygen/README.md

 ## Compile

-You will need `libeoskeygen` and `cmake 3.15` or later to compile this project.
+You will need `libeosio` and `cmake 3.15` or later to compile this project.

 ### Linux/MacOS